styxlab/gatsby-theme-try-ghost/packages/gatsby-plugin-ghost-images/README.md

 # gatsby-plugin-ghost-images

-Downloads images from Ghost CMS so they can be processed with the [Gatsby image toolchain](https://www.gatsbyjs.org/docs/working-with-images/).
-This plugin is designed to seemlessly work with the headless Ghost CMS, but it should also work with other content management systems.
+Downloads images from [Ghost CMS](https://ghost.org/changelog/jamstack/) so they can be processed with the [Gatsby image tool chain](https://www.gatsbyjs.org/docs/working-with-images/).
+This plugin is designed to seamlessly work with the headless Ghost CMS, but it should also work with other content management systems.

 ## Install